binaryberry/seal/README.md

 export GITHUB_TOKEN="get_your_github_token_from_yourgithub_settings"
 export SLACK_WEBHOOK="get_your_incoming_webhook_link_for_your_slack_group_channel"
 ```
 To test the script locally, go to Slack and create a channel or private group called "#angry-seal-bot-test".
-Then run ./bin/informative_seal your_team_name in your command line, and you should see the post in the #angry-seal-bot-test channel.
+Then run `./bin/informative_seal.rb your_team_name` in your command line, and you should see the post in the #angry-seal-bot-test channel.

 When that works, you can push the app to Heroku, add the GITHUB_TOKEN and SLACK_WEBHOOK environment variables to heroku, and use the Heroku scheduler add-on to create repeated rasks - I set Informative Seal to run at 9.30am every morning (the seal won't post on weekends), and will set Angry Seal to run every afternoon.